Can you summarize a sunrise,

 The asterisk is incredibly important, but perhaps doesn't mean what you think it does - a keen mind is aware of the difference between intent and interpretation.

 I had a five(ish) year stretch where I was BIG into psychedelic mushrooms.
 During this period I separated my life from the notion of time and spent thousands of years expanding and exploring my mind.
-I haven't been interested in drugs for a number of years and might never be again - with the occasional exception of 420'ing with friends - but the insights and enlightenment I gained from my experiences with psychedelics are significant influences on the type of person I am and my understanding of existence.
+I haven't been interested in drugs for a number of years and might never be again - but the insights and enlightenment I gained from my experiences with psychedelics are significant influences on the type of person I am and my understanding of existence.
 Drugs don't define who I am as a person, but the perspectives achieved via their use had a significant hand in making me a better human being.
+While I no longer indulge I remain friendly to the scene as my experiences have proven to me that drugs can have incomparable therapeutic benefit.

 My bed is a hammock.
 Or, is a hammock my bed?
 In either case, I sleep more soundly in it than I ever did on a mattress.
 It's a parachute material that wraps around me when I lie in it, so I'm basically being the little spoon all night and OMG is it comforting.

 I am completely swept off my feet by assertive people who approach me and express interest, but I am not at all attracted to those who don't demonstrate attraction toward me.
-I'm plenty confident, but have only ever asked someone out once in my life and don't go around hitting on people.
+I'm plenty confident and feel that I "complete" myself; I have only ever asked someone out once in my life and don't go around hitting on people.
+It's an exceedingly rare thing for me to even initiate a conversation with someone I'm interested in dating.

 You're honest.
 I don't want to waste my time dealing with a false front while someone tries to hide their shit side.
 You should prefer to be rejected for who you are rather than strive to be accepted for who you're not.
 You don't need a personality that's loud or extreme or in-your-face... but you shouldn't be ashamed of yourself.
 I'm very accepting and non-judgmental, and appreciate that people can change for the better.
 Go ahead, lead with that potentially dealbreaking information.
 Worst case scenario is that it makes the search for compatible partners easier for everyone ;P